288: No Such Thing As An Elephant In The Airport

 It just makes me have a panic attack when I read about it.
 But it's a drama like EastEnder's.

+What?
 I missed that.
 Yeah, one of them got fired in real life, I think.

-They got a big fight.
+They got in a big fight.
 Wow.

-Physical fight?
-Yeah?
+Physical fight.
 Yeah.

-I thought you meant that someone from Hollyoaks turned up in Emmerdale, like a character sort of made his way through the membrane and he ended up because I definitely watched that as well.
+I thought you meant that someone from Hollyoaks turned up in Emmerdale, like a character sort of made his way through the membrane, and he ended up.
+Because I definitely watched that as well.

 Like a weird portal opens between the worlds.
 It's like the Truman Show or something.